ZviRosenfeld/MinMaxSearch/README.md

 Note that "MaxDegreeOfParallelism" will be ignored in all modes other than "TotalParallelism", and "MaxLevelOfParallelism" will be ignored in all modes other than "ParallelismByLevel".

 ### CacheMode
+*Very important:* You can only use that cache if your states' evaluation doesn't change depending on its location in the search tree.
+In particular, your states' evaluation can't depend on their depth in the tree of the states they've passed through.

 Caching lets the engine remember stares that lead to certain win, losses or draws, so that it doesn't need to re-search trees it's already searched.
 Note that caching will only work if you implement Equals and GetHashValue in a meaningful way for your states.
 Caching is available since version 1.5.0.